FrancoRosa/logger/readme.md

 # logger
-> Acceleration data logger with usb storage, it uses GPS to precisely timestamp samples
+> Acceleration data logger with cloud support to store on mega.nz, it uses GPS to precisely timestamp samples

 # Requirements